 While Labor Day is not necessarily a military holiday, it’s important to remind employers about the value our veterans can bring.
 They show leadership when others can’t make decisions, and always do work that is on time and on budget.

-As you enjoy your barbeque with friends, family, and neighbors, take time to remember all the sacrifices and contributions that those before us have made – both in the name of freedom and in the name of a safer and more productive working world.
+As you enjoy your barbecue with friends, family, and neighbors, take time to remember all the sacrifices and contributions that those before us have made – both in the name of freedom and in the name of a safer and more productive working world.